uclalawcovid19behindbars/data-viz/R/coverage_maps/coverage_maps.md

 Not all jurisdictions report COVID-19 metrics at the facility level.
 Some Department of Corrections only report statewide totals, and others do not report any data for certain metrics.
+Authorities also vary dramatically in how they define the metrics that they report.
+We do our best to standardize these variables, but comparing data across jurisdictions and over time should be done with caution.

+**Note**: Jurisdictions are continuously updating how, where, and whether they update their data.
+We do our best to collect as much data as possible, but our data availability is subject to change.

+### Data Availability for Incarcerated Residents in State Facilities

-The maps below summarize our data availability across state facilities for our four core metrics.
+The maps below summarize the data availability for our four core metrics among incarcerated people in state facilities.
 For example, [California’s Department of Corrections](https://www.cdcr.ca.gov/covid19/population-status-tracking/) reports facility-level data on cumulative COVID-19 cases for residents, while [Florida’s Department of